 The Inspector will treat shares that are voted "WITHHELD" or "ABSTAIN" as being present and entitled to vote for purposes of determining the presence of a quorum but will not be treated as votes in favor of approving any matter submitted to the stockholders for a vote.
-Any proxy which is returned using the form of proxy enclosed and which is not marked as to a particular item will be voted for the election of the directors named in the proxy, for the increase of the number of directors from six to seven, for the approval of the amendment of the 1992 Stock Plan, for the confirmation of the appointment of the designated independent auditors and, as the proxy holders deem advisable, on other matters that may come before the meeting, as the case may be with respect to the items not marked.
+Any proxy which is returned using the form of proxy enclosed and which is not marked as to a particular item will be voted for the election of the Directors named in the proxy, for the approval of the amendment of the 1992 Incentive Stock Plan, for the approval of the amendment of the 1996 Director Option Plan, for the confirmation of the appointment of the designated independent auditors and, as the proxy holders deem advisable, on other matters that may come before the meeting, as the case may be with respect to the items not marked.